VIRTUAL Autism Diagnostic Observation Schedule (ADOS-2) Administration Training

-This is a two day training hosted by the Kentucky Autism Training Center and Kentucky Association for Psychology in the Schools.
-The event days are Thursday, August 20th and Friday, August 21st from 8:30 am to 4:30 pm each day.
-Lunch will be provided to all registrants.
+This is a two day virtual Zoom training hosted by the Kentucky Autism Training Center and Kentucky Association for Psychology in the Schools.
+The event days are Thursday, May 16th and Friday, May 17th 8:30 am to 4:30 pm each day.

 The Autism Diagnostic Observation Schedule, Second Edition (ADOS-2) is a semi-structured, standardized measure of communication, social interaction, play/imagination, and restricted and/or repetitive behaviors published by Western Psychological Services.
 The ADOS-2 is often referred to as the “gold standard” measure of observational assessment for autism spectrum disorder.